-<p>LGBTQI asylum seekers and refugees face distinct vulnerabilities (UNHCR 2015).
-In addition to severe discrimination and violence in their countries of origin, they are frequently subject to continued harm while in forced displacement.
-In the country of asylum, these harms may include: violence and harassment by members of the asylum-seeker and refugee community; insensitive and inappropriate questioning at various stages of the refugee status determination (RSD) procedure; intolerance, harassment, and violence by State and non-State agents in countries of first asylum, undermining the possibility of local integration as a durable solution; discrimination and safety threats in accommodation, health care, and employment by State and non-State agents; and subjection to sexual and gender-based violence (SGBV) or survival sex in forced displacement.
-Some very protective jurisprudence on persecution on grounds of sexual orientation has been developed in a refugee context.
-In 2008 (updated in 2012), the UN High Commissioner for Refugees (UNHCR) published Guidelines on Claims to Refugee Status based on Sexual Orientation and/or Gender Identity within the context of Article 1A(2) of the 1951 Convention and/or its 1967 Protocol relating to the Status of Refugees (HCR/GIP/12/01, 23 October 2012).
-In 2011, the UNHCR estimated that at least 42 States had granted asylum to individuals with a well-founded fear of persecution owing to sexual orientation or gender identity.
-Some major national courts have held that individuals could not be deported to a State in which they would have to hide their sexual identity or where there was in general, a serious risk of persecution on grounds of sexual orientation without that persecution affecting any particular percentage of the population (Frank 2012).</p>
+<p>LGBTQI asylum seekers and refugees face distinct vulnerabilities (UNHCR 2015).<AU: Add to bib HAVE DONE.> In addition to severe discrimination and violence in their countries of origin, they are frequently subject to continued harm while in forced displacement.
+In the country of asylum, these harms may include: violence and harassment by members of the asylum seeker and refugee community; insensitive and inappropriate questioning at various stages of the refugee status determination (RSD) procedure; intolerance, harassment, and violence by state and nonstate agents in countries of first asylum, undermining the possibility of local integration as a durable solution; discrimination and safety threats in accommodation, health care, and employment by state and nonstate agents; and subjection to sexual and gender-based violence (SGBV) or survival sex in forced displacement.
+Some protective jurisprudence on persecution on grounds of sexual orientation has been developed in a refugee context.
+In 2008 (updated in 2012), the UN High Commissioner for Refugees (UNHCR) published its <i>Guidelines on Claims to Refugee Status based on Sexual Orientation and/or Gender Identity</i> within the context of Article 1A(2) of the 1951 Convention and its 1967 Protocol relating to the Status of Refugees (HCR/GIP/12/01, 23 October 2012).
+In 2011 the UNHCR estimated that at least forty-two states had granted asylum to individuals with a well-founded fear of persecution owing to sexual orientation or gender identity.
+Some national courts have held that individuals could not be deported to a state where they would have to hide their sexual indentities or where there was, in general, a serious risk of persecution on grounds of sexual orientation without that persecution affecting any particular percentage of the population (Frank 2012).</p><AU: Add to bib DONE.>

-<h1>Healthcare</h1>
+<h1>Health Care</h1>

-<p>Non-discrimination, in the context of the right to sexual and reproductive health, encompasses the right of all persons to be fully respected for their sexual orientation, gender identity, and intersex status.
-UN Human Rights Treaty bodies have stressed that human rights law proscribes any discrimination in access to health care and underlying determinants of health, as well as to means and entitlements for their procurement, on the grounds of sexual orientation (Committee on Economic, Social and Cultural Rights, General Comment No. 22 [2016] on the right to sexual and reproductive health).
-Approaching sexual orientation issues from the aspect of public health can be a good strategic move because States may appreciate the long-term impact of the health issues on the rest of the population.
-Although States may be reluctant to reform laws criminalizing homosexuality they may be willing, for example, to include men who have sex with men in national HIV plans and consultation processes to strengthen the effectiveness of national HIV responses.
+<p>Nondiscrimination, in the context of the right to sexual and reproductive health, encompasses the right of all persons to be fully respected for their sexual orientation, gender identity, and intersex status.
+UN human rights treaty bodies have stressed that human rights law proscribes any discrimination in access to health care and underlying determinants of health, as well as to means and entitlements for their procurement, on the grounds of sexual orientation (Committee on Economic, Social and Cultural Rights, General Comment No. 22 [2016] on the right to sexual and reproductive health).
+Approaching sexual orientation issues from the standpoint of public health can be a good strategic move because states may appreciate the long-term impact of the health issues on the rest of the population.
+Although states may be reluctant to reform laws criminalizing homosexuality, they may be willing, for example, to include men who have sex with men in national HIV plans and consultation processes to strengthen the effectiveness of national HIV responses.
 It is also important to emphasize the historical importance of the HIV/AIDS issue.
 Its rise as a global health issue gave greater visibility to LGBTQ+ struggles for recognition.
 However, sexual orientation issues can also arise within the health agenda, broadly understood.
-One emerging issue relates to so-called Bathroom Bills, legislation that defines access, exclusively or inclusively, to public toilets (restrooms) by transgender individuals and to regulations by world sporting bodies on testosterone limits to comply with a female classification for an athlete with differences of sexual development.</p>
+Emerging issues include so-called bathroom bills—legislation that defines access, exclusively or inclusively, to public toilets (restrooms) by transgender individuals— and the regulations by world sporting bodies on athletes’ testosterone limits to comply with the female classification in sporting competitions.</p>

 <h1>Future of LGBTQI Rights</h1>